xtd 0.2.0

 xtd::io::directory_not_found_exceptionThe specified path is invalid (for example, it is on an unmapped drive).

-xtd::not_supported_exceptionpath contains a colon character (:) that is not part of a drive label ("C:\"). @par rExample The following example enumerates the top-level directories in a specified path. @code #include <xtd/xtd> using namespace std; using namespace xtd; using namespace xtd::io; class program { public: static auto main() { try { // Set a variable to the My Documents path. ustring doc_path = environment::get_folder_path(environment::special_folder::my_documents); vector<ustring> dirs(begin(directory::enumerate_directories(doc_path)), end(directory::enumerate_directories(doc_path))); for (auto dir : dirs) { console::write_line("{}", dir.substring(dir.last_index_of(path::directory_separator_char()) + 1)); } console::write_line("{} directories found.", dirs.size()); } catch (const unauthorized_access_exception& ex) { console::write_line(ex.message()); } catch (const path_too_long_exception& ex) { console::write_line(ex.message()); } } };
+xtd::not_supported_exceptionpath contains a colon character (:) that is not part of a drive label ("C:\"). @par rExample The following example enumerates the top-level directories in a specified path. @icode{cpp} #include <xtd/xtd> using namespace xtd; using namespace xtd::collections::generic; using namespace xtd::io; class program { public: static auto main() { try { // Set a variable to the My Documents path. string doc_path = environment::get_folder_path(environment::special_folder::my_documents); list<string> dirs(begin(directory::enumerate_directories(doc_path)), end(directory::enumerate_directories(doc_path))); for (auto dir : dirs) { console::write_line("{}", dir.substring(dir.last_index_of(path::directory_separator_char()) + 1)); } console::write_line("{} directories found.", dirs.size()); } catch (const unauthorized_access_exception& ex) { console::write_line(ex.message()); } catch (const path_too_long_exception& ex) { console::write_line(ex.message()); } } };

 startup_(program::main);